chainapi/chainapi-docs/docs/reference/terms.md

 ### Mnemonic

-Sometimes refereed to a _seed phrase_ or _secret recovery phrase_.
-A mnemonic is
+A mnemonic, sometimes referred to as a _seed phrase_ or _secret recovery phrase_,
-used to create a digital wallet.
+is used to create a digital wallet.
 ChainAPI currently supports MetaMask digital wallets.
 Hardware wallets connected to MetaMask are also supported.

 ### Parameters